Dimensional Memorandum

 Each time a new orthogonal axis is added, the symmetry group expands—from B₃ → B₄ → B₅.
 It introduces a new class of allowable transformations, resulting in distinct physical laws.

-3D (ρ) B₃ Classical matter, charge, rest mass - Position and rotation in 3 axes
+3D (ρ) B₃ Classical matter, charge, rest mass - Position and rotation in 3 axis

-4D (Ψ) B₄ Wave coherence, relativity, quantum evolution - Time as rotational propagation axis
+4D (Ψ) B₄ Wavefunction, relativity, quantum evolution - Time as rotational propagation axis

 5D (Φ) B₅ Gravity, vacuum energy, stabilization fields - Coherence depth (s-axis)